 JOINING THE FAMILY

 Marco Mendoza: No. I did one in… Was it 2012?
 Yeah, I guess.
-More than two years ago they did a few shows I believe in Australia opening for ZZ Top.
-Shortly after I was on tour, within weeks or on the same time period I was touring there with Thin Lizzy and KISS, Motley Crue.
+They did a few shows more than two years ago, I believe in Australia opening for ZZ Top.
+Shortly after I was on tour, within weeks or the same time period, I was touring there with Thin Lizzy and KISS, Motley Crue.
 David Lowy was there with his band.
-So his manager and David and I started talking and hanging, and we all got along really extremely well.
-But before the tour ended they said; we have this little thing that we’re doing, would love to have you if you’re interested to collaborate and we have a chance to open up for Aerosmith.
+So his manager and David and I started talking and hanging, and we all got along really, extremely well.
+But before the tour ended, they said; we have this little thing that we’re doing, I would love to have you if you’re interested in collaborating, and we have a chance to open up for Aerosmith.
 So they sent me music as I got home and it really spoke loudly to me.

 Is it going to be the same band again, with Brian Downey and Darren Wharton in the band?

 Marco Mendoza: Yes.
-There is a lot of rumors, I don’t want to get into that much because there is so much rumors and other stuff going on.
+There is a lot of rumors, and I don’t want to get into that much because there are so many rumors and other stuff going on.
 But I would love to do it if my schedule allows it.
 But that’s my connection with the Daisies.
-Then we did Aerosmith tour and the fire was lit and we were all like; this is cool man.
-We’re going to take this to the next level and the rest is history.
+Then we did an Aerosmith tour, and the fire was lit, and we were all like, this is cool, man.
+We’re going to take this to the next level, and the rest is history.